Sacred Destinations

 A 10-bell carillon resides in the east tower, while the west tower contains a single massive bell.
 Nicknamed "Le Gros Bourdon," it weighs more than 12 tons and has a low, resonant rumble that vibrates right up through your feet.
 It is tolled only on special occasions.

-The church is among the most dramatic in the world; its interior is grand and colourful, its ceiling is coloured deep blue and decorated with golden stars, and the rest of the sanctuary is a polychrome of blues, azures, reds, purples, silver, and gold.
+The church is among the most dramatic in the world; its interior is grand and colorful, its ceiling is colored deep blue and decorated with golden stars, and the rest of the sanctuary is a polychrome of blues, azures, reds, purples, silver, and gold.
 It is filled with hundreds of intricate wooden carvings and several religious statues.
 Unusual for a church, the stained-glass windows along the walls of the sanctuary are not biblical, but depict scenes from the religious history of Montreal.
 It also has a Canadian-built Casavant Frères pipe organ.

 The basilica offers musical programming of choral and organ performances.
 It is a tradition among many Montréalers to attend the annual performance of Handel's Messiah every December at Christmas.

-Quick Facts
+Quick Facts on Notre-Dame Basilica

 1. Herbert Bailey Livesey, Frommer's Montreal and Quebec City 2006